During the year, we organise also other events, such as afterworks, concerts, study trips, and one general assembly.

 Several members came to discuss the future activities of the association for the next twelve months.
 Many proposals were forwarded on how to continue to pursue the mission of the association, i.e. the promotion of political cooperation and dialogue beyond national and political divisions.

-Since the beginning of this year, the European Parliamentary Association started to diversify its events and the General Assembly sustained this new approach firmly.
-With the alternation of two new formats of events, i.e., dinner debates and parliamentary afterworks, MEPs are given the opportunity to come every Wednesday of the plenary session to our association, to debate in an informal atmosphere and to enjoy each other’s company.
+Since the beginning of this year, the European Parliamentary Association started to diversify its events and the General Assembly supported this new approach firmly.
+With the alternation of two new formats of events, i.e., dinner debates and parliamentary afterworks, MEPs are given the opportunity to gather every plenary session’s Wednesday at our association, to debate in an informal atmosphere and to enjoy each other’s company.

-On Tuesday 8th of March 2016, the European Parliamentary Association held its first afterwork, to celebrate St. Patrick’s Day.
-This new format of event is aimed at promoting different national traditions among MEPs and celebrating the contribution of different Member States to the European cultural heritage.
+(8.03.16) On Tuesday 8 March 2016, the European Parliamentary Association held its first afterwork, to celebrate St. Patrick’s Day.
+This new format aimes at promoting different national traditions among MEPs and celebrating the contribution of different Member States to the European cultural heritage.

-On Tuesday 19 January, the European Parliamentary Association organised its annual New Year’s Concert to wish its members and friends a great start in the year of 2016.
+(19.01.16) On Tuesday 19 January, the European Parliamentary Association organised its annual New Year’s Concert to wish its members and friends a great year 2016.
 For the first time, a quartet of young musicians of the Superior Academy of Music of Strasbourg demonstrated its amazing skills with a program containing different epochs and composers, as for example Mozart and Piazzolla.
-A hundred participants gathered to enjoy the wonderful concert of the students, which marked the beginning of the series of events that the APE organised in 2016.
+A hundred participants gathered to enjoy the wonderful concert of the students, which marked the beginning of the series of events that the APE will organise in 2016.

-Since the APE was founded in 1983, it has always contributed to strengthen the non-partisan relationships of members of the European Parliament.
+(8.10.13) Since the APE was founded in 1983, it has always contributed to strengthen the non-partisan relationships of members of the European Parliament.
 To celebrate the achievements of our association during the first thirty years of its existence, the APE invited it members to a special anniversary dinner.
-Martin Schulz, President of the European Parliament and proud member of our association, welcomed the guests and underlined the relevance of informal dialogues and good connections between all members of a democratic system to secure that political cleavages do not become personal and divide the society.
-All in all, the anniversary celebration was a fantastic evening and gave hope that the APE will continue and increase its essential work in the next thirty years to come.
+Martin Schulz, President of the European Parliament and proud member of our association, welcomed the guests and underlined the relevance of informal dialogues and good connections between all members of a democratic system to make sure that political cleavages do not become personal and divide society.
+To put it all in a nutshell, the anniversary celebration was a fantastic evening and gave hope that the APE will continue and increase its essential work in the next thirty years to come.